 Why the Lord Jesus Appeared to His Disciples Many Times After Resurrection

-I think all of the brothers and sisters in the Lord know that after thewas crucified and then resurrected from death, He appeared to His disciples many times, and that He told the disciples that although He was resurrected as an ethereal body and was able to walk through the wall, His substance has never changed: He was still the Lord who loved them.
-But have brothers and sisters ever thought about God’s will behind the Lord’s appearing to His disciples many times after His resurrection?
+I think all of the brothers and sisters in the Lord know that after thewas crucified and then resurrected from death, He appeared to His disciples many times, and that He told the disciples that although He resurrected in spiritual body and was able to walk through the wall, His substance had never changed: He was still the Lord who loved them.
+But have brothers and sisters ever thought about God’s will behind the Lord appearing to His disciples many times after His resurrection?

-From these two passages of words, we can clearly see that before the Lord Jesus was nailed to the cross, He ate together, stayed together, and lived together with His disciples, and He often taught them and expressed the truth to supply them.
-At that time, the disciples followed Him with great faith.
-However, when they saw the Lord Jesus was arrested and then crucified with their own eyes, most of them lost their faith in the Lord and lived in weakness and pain.
-The Lord Jesus knew them best, and even more knew their weakness; if He had not appeared to or spoke to them after His resurrection, they would have returned to the Age of Law and lived a life of following rules and rituals again.
-If so, the Lord Jesus’ work of redemption would have become meaningless.
-Therefore, for the sake of strengthening the disciples’ faith, thoroughly guiding them out of negativity, loss and confusion, making them follow Him without hesitation so that they could accept His salvation, enter into the new age—the Age of Grace, and for the sake of letting them enjoy His bountiful grace, live under His care and protection and survive, the Lord Jesus appeared to His disciples timely after His resurrection.
+From these two passages of words, we can see that the Lord Jesus knew His disciples best, and even more knew their weaknesses.
+When they personally saw the Lord Jesus arrested and then crucified, most of them lost their faith in the Lord and lived in weakness and pain.
+If the Lord had not appeared to or spoken to them after His resurrection, they would have returned to the Age of Law and lived a life of following rules and rituals again.
+If so, the Lord Jesus’ work of redemption would have been meaningless.
+Therefore, for the sake of strengthening the disciples’ faith, thoroughly guiding them out of negativity, loss and confusion, so that they could follow Him without hesitation, accept His salvation and enter into the new age—the Age of Grace, and for the sake of letting them enjoy His bountiful grace, and live under His care and protection and survive, the Lord Jesus timely appeared to His disciples after His resurrection.
 Through this action, the Lord wanted to communicate to His disciples that He is the truth, the way, and the life, and that His work of redeeming mankind had been successfully accomplished, and so they needn’t doubt, but should resolutely follow Him in their future path.

 From this, we can see that when the disciples followed the Lord and spread the Lord’s gospel, they faced all sorts of hardships and obstacles, and even faced the danger of being martyred for the Lord at any time, in which environment they needed to have enough faith and the will to suffer.
-Therefore, after the Lord Jesus was resurrected, He appeared to His disciples and told them the work He did is the work of God Himself, which cannot be banned by any evil force.
-Although He experienced the suffering of death, He already succeeded in accomplishing the work of mankind’s redemption, overcame the bondage of death, and completed the will of God the Father.
-To all the followers of the Lord Jesus, undoubtedly, His resurrection is the greatest encouragement to them; moreover, His appearance even more increased the faith of the disciples, and laid the steady foundation for spreading His gospel from that time on.
+Therefore, after the Lord Jesus resurrected, He appeared to His disciples and told them that the work He did is the work of God Himself, which could not be hindered by any evil force.
+Although He experienced the suffering of death, He succeeded in accomplishing the work of mankind’s redemption, overcame the bondage of death, and completed the will of God the Father.
+To all the followers of the Lord Jesus, undoubtedly, His resurrection was the greatest encouragement to them; moreover, His appearance even more so increased the faith of the disciples, and laid the steady foundation for spreading His gospel from that time on.

-From the Lord Jesus’ appearing to His disciples many times after His resurrection, we can see that God’s will is always hidden within matters.
-Whatever God does is imbued with His boundless wisdom, and His earnest intentions for mankind.
-Even though much of the time we cannot understand it, as long as we have a humble and seeking heart, God will surely lead us to know Him and His work.
+Now that we know the reason for the Lord Jesus’ appearing to His disciples many times after His resurrection, we can see that God’s will is always hidden within matters.
+Behind whatever God does is imbued His boundless wisdom, and His earnest intentions for mankind.
+Even though much of the time we cannot understand them, as long as we have a humble and seeking heart, God will surely lead us to know Him and His work.